CSLab-GNU/config_Jetson_NX/README.md

 If you have a SD card that has 16GB minimum, see Configure F1TENTH System at https://f1tenth.org/build.html.

 ## requirements
-/Jetson Xarvier NX
+-Jetson Xarvier NX

-/ubuntu 20.04 host PC
+-ubuntu 20.04 host PC

-/jumper(for convert to recovery mode)
+-jumper(for convert to recovery mode)

-/5 pin cable
+-5 pin cable

 ## install SDK manager
 You can install SDK manager of recent version from https://developer.nvidia.com/drive/sdk-manager.